- Fashion and Beauty»

 Making a Bridal Veil: Here's What You Need

-Go to a crafts' store and buy a "pattern" for a bridal veil.
+Go to a crafts'/fabric store and buy a "pattern" for a bridal veil.
 Most patterns feature all kinds of veils: fingertip; cathedral; "blushers" (face veils) and everything in between.

 The pattern will specify the amount of tulle you'll need for each veil.
 Buy it at a crafts' or fabric store; it's a couple of dollars or less per yard.
 Make sure it's the same color as your gown.